Statistical activity code: 22109

 All users have been granted equal access to official statistics: dissemination dates of official statistics are announced in advance and no user category (incl.
 Eurostat, state authorities and mass media) is provided access to official statistics before other users.
 Official statistics are first published in the statistical database.
 If there is also a news release, it is published simultaneously with data in the statistical database.
 Official statistics are available on the website at 8:00 a.m. on the date announced in the release calendar.

-Data are published under the subject area “Economy / Tourism, accommodation and catering” in the statistical database at http://pub.stat.ee.
+Data are published in the statistical database at https://andmed.stat.ee/en/stat under the subject area “Economy / Tourism, accommodation and catering / Accommodation” in the following tables:

 Data serve as input for statistical activities 21403 “Tourism satellite accounts” and 50101 “Regional development”.